TSENGNGUON/num_feed_api/FACEBOOK_OAUTH_TESTING.md

 2. **User Info Extraction**: Extracts `id`, `name`, and `email` from Facebook's response
 3. **User Creation/Update**:
    - If email exists: Updates provider to FACEBOOK
-   - If new: Creates userDto with FACEBOOK provider
+   - If new: Creates user with FACEBOOK provider
 4. **JWT Generation**: Returns a JWT token for your app

 ---